-Recertification after three years is typical for certification programs.
+Recertification is required every three years.
 Continuing Education Units (CEUs) will be the basis for recertification.
 There will be a small processing fee for recertification.
-Details on recertification have been finalized and can be found on the AADMM website.
+Details on recertification can be found on the AADMM website.

 As promoted in the NOCA guidelines, the certification program is geared to test and validate the application of knowledge required to perform a specific job.
 AADMM certification will test more than the theoretical basis or the knowledge of “how” to perform a job – the certification process as a whole validates the demonstrated ability of the individual to do the job.

 AADMM is requiring experience of 1,500 hours within the prior three-year period (which equates to less than 10 hours per week).
 For further details of requirements visit the certification section of the AADMM website.

 AADMM’s certification program assures that the individual has had sufficient opportunity to apply learned skills and knowledge, and has also been exposed to the nuances and challenges of the profession, learning how to adapt and confront these experiences.
 To be eligible for the AADMM CDMM Certification, an individual must have experience in the field; work may be performed for individuals or small businesses by the applicant in the capacity of a daily money manager for clients.
 Working within a corporation or company doing similar tasks where that company does not perform daily money management services is not acceptable.